Eastern and Southern Africa

 Background

 The Eastern and Southern Africa region (ESAR) comprises of 25 countries.
-UN Women has a presence in 13 of these countries: Burundi, Democratic Republic of Congo (DRC) Ethiopia, Kenya, Malawi, Mozambique, Rwanda, South Sudan, Sudan, Tanzania, Uganda, South Africa Multi-Country Office (MCO) and Zimbabwe.
+UN Women is in 13 of these countries: Burundi, Ethiopia, Kenya, Malawi, Mozambique, Rwanda, South Sudan, Sudan, Tanzania, Uganda, South Africa Multi-Country Office (MCO) and Zimbabwe.
 The South Africa MCO covers the Southern Africa Customs Union countries ie Botswana, Lesotho, Namibia, South Africa and Swaziland.
-UN Women also has a Somalia Program has recently established a physical presence in the Mogadishu, Hargeisa and Puntland.
+UN Women also has a Somalia Program and has recently established a physical presence in Mogadishu, Hargeisa and Puntland.

 The economic outlook for Eastern and Southern Africa (ESAR) just like for Africa as whole remains favourable in spite of challenging global macro-economic conditions.
 Ethiopia, Mozambique and Rwanda are among the six world’s fastest-growing economies.
 Africa’s economic growth is driven by the discovery and exploitation of mineral resources.
 The high performing countries are dominated by countries rich in oil and gas, and solid minerals.
 However, this impressive growth has not translated into poverty reduction or increased employment.
 Africa is still home to 30% of the world’s poor.
 The countries in Eastern and Southern Africa with high growth rates have the highest income inequality in the world.